 (b) To the greatest extent possible, the record of each case, including exhibits, will be maintained in ECF and available to remote public access.
 Anything filed electronically has the same force and effect as if a paper were signed, filed, and served in the traditional manner.
-All attorneys and self-represented litigants must follow the guidance of the Clerk's Office to facilitate electronic filing and to make the record legible and complete.
-The Clerk is authorized to require filers to take action, such as additional training, to correct habitual filing errors.
+All attorneys and self-represented litigants must follow the guidance of the clerk's office to facilitate electronic filing and to make the record legible and complete.
+The clerk of court is authorized to require filers to take action, such as additional training, to correct habitual filing errors.

-(c) Attorneys Filing Electronically.
+(c) Attorneys.

 - (1) Pursuant to Fed.
 R. Civ.
 P. 5(d)(3) and Fed.
 R. Crim.
-P. 49(e), all attorneys appearing in this Court must register and file electronically unless good cause, such as the unavailability of high-speed internet service, can be shown.
+P. 49(e), all attorneys appearing in this court must register and file electronically unless good cause, such as the unavailability of high-speed internet service, can be shown.
 Exemption may be sought on a case-by-case basis by filing Form G at the first appearance in the case.
-The Clerk will not serve by mail an attorney who has not been exempted.
-Guidance for electronic filing is found in the-Administrative.
-Procedures Manual-Guide for Filing in the District of Montana. - (2) Filing electronically constitutes service on registered users under Fed.
+The clerk will not serve by mail an attorney who has not been exempted.
+Guidance for electronic filing is found in the Guide for Filing in the District of Montana, available on the court's website. - Filing electronically constitutes service on registered users under Fed.
 R. Civ.
 P. 5 and Fed.
 R. Crim.
 P. 49.
 Registration waives the right to receive service by means other than ECF as to all documents filed in the electronic record by any party or by the clerk.
-The Notice of Electronic Filing is the Clerk's certificate of service. - (3) Use of an attorney's log-in and password to obtain access to ECF is use by the attorney.
+The Notice of Electronic Filing is the clerk's certificate of service.